MalinkyZubr/Networking/Notes.md

 * when you have an STP path that involves intermediate connections through other switches to get to the root bridge, you add up the sum of root connections to get total cost

 ### STP commands
-* show spanning-tree, show vlan information and vlans
+* `show spanning-tree`, show vlan information and vlans
-* show spanning-tree vlan (vlan number).
+* `show spanning-tree vlan (vlan number)`.
 Root id shows data about the root, bridge id shows information about the selected bridge
-* show spanning-tree detail, more details
+* `show spanning-tree detail`, more details

 ### STP Port states
 * blocking: stable. nn designated ports in this state